gidztech/gideonpyzer.dev/content/blog/lazy-zendesk.md

 +++
 title = "Lazy loading Zendesk saved Huddle 2.3MB of JavaScript" description = "3rd party libraries and integrations are responsible for significant slowdowns in web app.
-We at Huddle were able to shed 3.1 MB of assets from the initial page load of our app." tags = [
+We at Huddle were able to shed 2.3 MB of assets from the initial page load of our app by implementing lazy loading of the Zendesk Help widget" tags = [
     "zendesk",
     "lazy loading",